Lokeshkhati/game-hub/README.md

 # GAME HUB🎯

 ## Introduction
-- Game Hub app consists of multiple games and their description built using React.js and React Query.
+- Game Hub app consists of multiple games and their description built using React.js, Zustand, and React Query.
-- Users can search and filter games.
+- Users can search, filter and sort games.
-- Additional features:  Light mode and dark mode, and infinite scrolling.
+- Additional features:  Light mode and dark mode, infinite scrolling, and  Caching of data using React Query.

 ## Live Demo
 View the live demo of the application here 👉 [GAME HUB](https://gamehub-lokesh.vercel.app/)